NSU Student Handbook

 Phone: (904) 629-3133

-Alicia graduated with her M.S. in college student affairs.
-From there she began working as the Coordinator of Student Activities at Johnson and Whales University in North Miami.
+Alicia graduated with her M.S. in College Student Affairs.
+From there she began working as the Coordinator of Student Activities at Johnson and Wales University in North Miami.
 She then kept up with her passion for student activities by moving to Carnegie Mellon University Qatar at Doha, Qatar.
 When asked what she remembered most from her time at Nova, it was the words of Dr. Gay Holliday, “Trust the Process.”

-Patricia graduated with her M.S. in student affairs and started working as the Coordinator of Florida Recruitment in the Office of Admissions at Georgia Southern University.
-She is now the international Student Coordinator at Georgia State.
-The student affairs program left a lasting impression on her, as she loved her classes and her GA experience at NSU.
-Her favorite part was the friends she made as she states, “the friendships I made within the program might be my favorite part!”
+Patricia graduated with her M.S. in Student Affairs and started working as the Coordinator of Florida Recruitment in the Office of Admissions at Georgia Southern University.
+She is now the International Student Coordinator at Georgia State.
+The student affairs program left a lasting impression on her as she loved her classes and her GA experience at NSU.
+Her favorite part were “the friendships I made within the program!”

 Phone: (786) 863-3071

-Kamla graduated from Nova southeastern university with her M.S. in College Student Affairs.
+Kamla graduated in 2014 from Nova Southeastern University with her M.S. in College Student Affairs where she was the GA for Civic Engagement - External Services for the Office of Student Leadership and Civic Engangement.
 Upon graduation she obtained her first career opportunity as a Career Advisor at Valencia College in Orlando, FL.
 She attributes much of her success to the engaging and brilliant instructors within the program.
 She lists Dr. Gay Holliday as one of her most influential mentors and expressed that Dr. Holliday’s words, “Trust the Process,” encouraged her and aided her growth as a student affairs professional.
 She currently works as the Coordinator for Employer Relations at Valencia College.
 She gives the credit to her long-term friends and mentors she had gained while in attendance at Nova.

-Ashley graduated with her M.S. in student affairs and started working as the Coordinator, Admissions and Registration at Florida Atlantic University.
+Ashley graduated with her M.S. in Student Affairs and started working as the Coordinator of Admissions and Registration at Florida Atlantic University.
 She is now the Associate Director for Recruitment and Marketing at FAU.
 One of Ashley’s fondest memories from NSU was being able to finally meet her peers during Residential Institute.
 This was such a meaningful experience for her because she was an online student.
 She had been in groups before with Rachel Rickinger but had never met her.
 She finally had a chance to talk in person and have lunch.
-She concludes by stating that “it was nice to connect with my classmates and share stories and experiences.
+She concludes by stating that “it was nice to connect with my classmates and share stories and experiences.”

-Jessica graduated with her M.S. in student affairs and started working as the Professional Development Advisor at Ross University School of Medicine.
+Jessica graduated with her M.S. in Student Affairs and started working as the Professional Development Advisor at Ross University School of Medicine.
 She currently works as the Associate Director for Career Services at Carnegie Mellon University.
-One of her lasting memories was, “Really enjoyed our class projects and interacting with different groups.
+One of her lasting memories was that she “Really enjoyed our class projects and interacting with different groups.
 My favorite was creating our own University for Professor Williams’s class.
-I enjoyed learning about everyone’s creativity and undergraduate background experiences and blending it into a project.
+I enjoyed learning about everyone’s creativity and undergraduate background experiences and blending it into a project.”